Global Public Health and Science (BS)

 Program Description

-The highly selective, demanding undergraduate co-majors in Global Public Health (GPH) allow CAS students to choose a course of study that is a combination of public health and an academic discipline housed in the College (GPH is not a stand-alone major), and also provide them with instructors and courses drawn from the entire university.
-This unique structure responds to the ever-increasing demand for interdisciplinary public health practitioners both in the U.S. and abroad.
+The highly selective, demanding undergraduate combined majors in Global Public Health (GPH) allow CAS students to choose a course of study that is a combination of public health and an academic discipline housed in the College (GPH is not a stand-alone major) and also provide them with instructors and courses drawn from the entire University.
+This unique structure responds to the ever-increasing demand for interdisciplinary public health practitioners both in the US and abroad.
 The coursework is integrated with experiential learning and study away requirements to ensure that students are broadly trained and uniquely prepared for a variety of careers.

 The programs’ global public health courses are offered by the NYU School of Global Public Health (GPH).
 GPH delivers truly interdisciplinary public health education at the undergraduate, master’s, and doctoral level.
 It builds on the global reach of NYU’s unique Global Network University, draws strength from the entrepreneurial spirit of NYU’s many talented faculty and students, and serves as a conduit for groundbreaking research and education that advances and promotes equitable health for all.